YiyuanLinXX/GeoRefImgSeg/README.md

   - if you are using `conda`, run

     ```bash
-    conda create -n GeoRefImgSeg
+    conda create -n GeoRefImgSeg python=3.9 -y
-    conda install requirement.txt
+    conda activate GeoRefImgSeg
+    pip install -r requirements.txt
     ```

+  - if you are using python virtual environment, run

+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate  # Windows: venv\Scripts\activate
+    pip install -r requirements.txt
+    ```

-  - if you are not using `conda`, then run
+  - if you are not using any virtual environment, then run

     ```bash
     pip install -r requirements.txt